EIMC On Campus

 EIMC on Campus is part of an international initiative started by our American colleagues.

 Students at Slippery Rock University, Pennsylvania, created a video of their EIM on Campus program involving Student Health Services referal to EIM on Campus exercise professional students.
 View here.

-Canadian schools may choose to register with EIM Global by completing the online Leadership Form - this is Optional for Canadian schools.
+Canadian schools MUST register with EIM Global by completing the online Leadership Form.